-The Berserkers are being attacked on two sides, meaning they cannot pivot at the start of their action.
+The Berserkers are being attacked on two sides, meaning they cannot change facing at the start of their action.
 However, they can still target either enemy unit with their attack, regardless of LoS.

-CHARGE
+CHARGE CHARGE

 The Charge action allows a unit to rapidly advance forward into an enemy, using their momentum to make a powerful attack!